 Do I need to keep track of the kicking?

 It is recommended that from 24 weeks of pregnancy that you become familiar with your baby’s typical daily pattern of movements.

 It is important for you to know the amount of movement that is normal for your baby.
 A change in the level of activity of your baby, either reduced or excessively active, may indicate a problem is developing and should be reported to your midwife/doctor.

 As always, my ethos is ‘do what is best for you’ so if you want to count the kicks then you do so, I would just suggest that you also know your baby’s ‘routine in the womb!’

-Join our #RoutineintheWomb campaign by following our Facebook page where you will also find more information on how you can nurture your baby’s routine in the womb to be a routine to follow from the moment they are born…..
+Join our #RoutineintheWomb campaign by following our Facebook page where we already have over 10,000 followers and you will also find more information on how you can nurture your baby’s routine in the womb to be a routine to follow from the moment they are born…..